in28minutes/course-material/18-spring-boot-in-100-steps/downloads.md

 Follow these steps to get ready for the course!

-## STEP 0 : Follow Ranga on LinkedIn
+## Step 0️⃣ : Follow Ranga on LinkedIn

 - [Join 30,000+ Followers of Ranga on LinkedIn](https://links.in28minutes.com/lin)

-## STEP 1 : Bookmark Github Repository of the Course
+## STEP 1️⃣ : Bookmark Github Repository of the Course

 - [Bookmark Github Repo](https://github.com/in28minutes/spring-boot-master-class)

-## STEP 2 : Download Course Presentations
+## STEP 2️⃣ : Download Course Presentations

 - [Download Presentations](https://github.com/in28minutes/course-material/raw/main/18-spring-boot-in-100-steps/presentations.zip)